-Figure 29: Functional overview Dimming
+Figure 32: Functional overview Dimming

-- All functions from the Lighting function group can be linked with a dimming output.
-Only the relevant switching commands is executed. - The settings of the IR inputs are made in the device and are to be configured identically to the button inputs. - For precise setting of the IR remote control the corresponding operating instructions have to be consulted.
+All functions from the Lighting function group can be linked with a dimming output.
+Only the relevant switching commands is executed.

-4.2.1 Functions Dimming Up (ON) # / Down (Off) #
+4.2.1 Functions Dimming Up (ON) # / Down (Off)

 With the Dimming up (on)/down (off) functions, lighting circuits/lights are switched on/off with a short press of the button and dimmed up or down with a long press of the button.
 This means that two buttons are needed dimming.
 One button for Dimming up (on) and the second button for Dimming down (off).
-(Figure 30).
+(Figure 33).

-Figure 30: Linking Dimming up (on)/down (off) function
+Figure 33: Linking Dimming up (on)/down (off) function

-4.2.2 Functions Dimming Up/Down \\
+4.2.2 Functions Dimming Up/Down 🖈